 Recent Trend in Japan

-It is said that “If everyone lost something in Tokyo, it will almost certainly come back, even cash”.
-Indeed, last year lost items equivalent to more than $ 30 million was delivered to the police box (Koban) in Tokyo.
-Because of this, police has to put a lot of effort to manage lost articles to be safe, to meet expectation of visitors from foreign countries.
+It is said that “If you lose something in Tokyo, it will almost certainly come back, even cash”.
+Indeed, last year lost items equivalent to more than $ 30 million were delivered to one of the police boxes (Koban) in Tokyo.
+Because of this, police has had to put in a lot of effort to manage lost articles to be safe, to meet expectation of visitors from foreign countries.

-For example, in Kyoto, it is one of the most popular tourist cities in the world and it will soon be full of colorful autumnal leaves season.
+For example, Kyoto is one of the most popular tourist cities in the world and it will soon be the colorful autumnal leaves season.
 In 2015, the number of lost items delivered to the Kyoto prefectural police was about 610,000, which was 10% higher than the previous year.
 Among them, 238,317 cases, accounting for 40% of the total, are gathered in the area of “Shimogyou police office” territory, where many tourist spots such as Kyoto stations and shrines and hotels are located, it surpassed the previous year by 17,734.

 “I think that 10% of the total is from foreign tourists.
-Although there were many from China last year, it seems that the ratio of Westerners and Taiwanese people is increasing a bit now.
-That is not always a case people can speak with fluent language, we have to manage by hand gestures or using a translation application, it is struggling. ” (Chief of Shimogyou police office).
-Typical foreigners’ lost belongings are mobile phones, passports, wallets and credit cards.
+Although there were many from China last year, it seems that the ratio of Westerners and Taiwanese people is now increasing.
+In many cases tourists cannot speak fluent Japanese and we have to get by using hand gestures or through use of a translation application, it is a great struggle for us. ” (Chief of Shimogyou police office).
+Typical examples of tourists’ lost belongings are mobile phones, passports, wallets and credit cards.

 Good stories about “Lost & Found”

-Tourists often drop something important at a shop, a train, a taxi, a station, etc. The other day, tourists who came for sightseeing around Kyoto from Taiwan, they lost a bag that contains passports when they took city bus and totally panicked saying, “Tomorrow we have to go back to Taiwan, but we cannot do it without passport!!”.
-So I called and asked the city bus service station from this place, to find the bag and there was the bag.
-Tourists from Taiwan repeatedly were saying “Thank you, Thank you” in Japanese, according to Chief of Shimogyou police office.
+Tourists often drop something important at a shop, a train, a taxi, a station, etc. The other day, tourists who came sightseeing around Kyoto from Taiwan lost a bag on the city bus, that contained their passports.
+They totally panicked saying, “Tomorrow we have to go back to Taiwan, but we cannot do it without passport!!”.
+So I called the city bus service station to enquire and there was the bag.
+Tourists from Taiwan repeatedly said “Thank you, Thank you” in Japanese, according to Chief of Shimogyou police office.

 In Japan, unlike overseas, lost articles often get returned completely intact.
-More surprisingly, the money in the wallet is safely returned that is “Miracle”.
+More surprisingly, the money in the wallet is safely returned, that is close to a “Miracle”.

 Police Box where people rely on

-People overseas often talk about the fact that “You can reach the police box even if you drop your wallet in Japan.”
-Indeed, when losing valuables in Japan, the provability of “Found” articles that it is delivered to police boxes and delivered to the owner’s hands is 72%, which is a fact said to be accepted as a shock figure for people in overseas.
+People overseas often talk about the fact that “You can find it in the police box, even if you drop your wallet in Japan.”
+Indeed, when losing valuables in Japan, the probability of “Found” articles delivered to police boxes and delivered to the owner’s hands is 72%, which is a fact said to be accepted as a shock figure for people in overseas.